 Below: The cypselae (seeds) are conical with short bristles and crown-like projections on the wide end.

 Notes: Green-headed Coneflower is indigenous to the Garden area; Eloise Butler cataloged it on Sept.
 6, 1907.
-Martha Crone also listed the plant on her 1951 Garden Census.
+Martha Crone also listed the plant on her 1951 Garden Census. susan Wilkins added plants in 2011.
 Green-headed Coneflower is native to most counties in Minnesota except a few in the SW and in the far North Central.
 Absent in Cook County.
 It is widely distributed in North America - found in most of the states except CA, NV and OR, and found in most lower Canadian Provinces except Alberta and Saskatchewan.
 There are five listed varieties of the plant with the variety laciniata considered by the University of Minnesota to be the species native to Minnesota.
 The distinguishing characteristic of this variety is that the lower stem leaves are pinnatifid, the mid-stem leaves have 5 to 9 lobes and there are differences in the size of the seed and the bristles.

 Four species of Rudbeckia are considered native to Minnesota: R. laciniata var. laciniata, Green-headed (or Tall) Coneflower; R. hirta, Black-eyed Susan; R. triloba, Three-leaved (or Thin-leaved) Coneflower; and R. subtomentosa, Sweet Coneflower (Sweet Black-eyed Susan), although the latter is considered either an introduction or an extension of its normal range from Iowa and southern Wisconsin, as there is only one known population in the wild, in Mower County.
 The nursery trade has produced cultivars of Green-headed Coneflower, known commercially as Golden-glow, which is widely planted and occasionally escapes from cultivation.
 The flower head of commercial Golden-glow has numerous ray florets and a much reduced center disc.